franciscop/crossroad/readme.md

 setMyname(newName || null);
 ```

-If you are using `react-query` and already have a bunch of `useQuery()` in your code and prefer to use other name, just rename this method when importing it:
+If you are using `react-query` and already have a bunch of `useQuery()` in your code and prefer to use other name, you can rename this method when importing it:

 ```js
 import { useQuery as useSearch } from 'crossroad';